Reimagining Human Intelligence

 Tools for protecting yourself from manipulation while harnessing this natural tendency for personal growth and empathy.

-Based on his forthcoming book Humanish (Little, Brown, 2025), bestselling author and performer Justin Gregg brings his signature blend of science, storytelling, and comedy to the stage in this unforgettable one-person show.
+Based on his book Humanish, bestselling author and performer Justin Gregg brings his signature blend of science, storytelling, and comedy to the stage in this unforgettable one-person show.
 Using multimedia, props, and audience participation, Justin takes audiences on a hilarious journey through the weird world of anthropomorphism, exploring why humans see faces in toast, talk to their cats, and fall in love with their cars.

 Perfect for science festivals, theater venues, and public engagement programs, Humanish Live offers both laugh-out-loud moments and surprisingly deep insights about empathy, technology, and human behavior.
 Whether audiences come for the comedy or the science, they leave seeing the world—and themselves—a little differently.